Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bentleigh East has 145 active public transport stops, all of which are bus stops.
-These stops are served by 15 different routes that together facilitate 2,632 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically living within 173 meters of the nearest stop.
-Most residents commute outwards from Bentleigh East.
-Cars remain the dominant mode of transport, used by 86% of residents, while trains are used by 7%.
-On average, there are 1.4 vehicles per dwelling in the area.
+These stops are served by 15 different routes that collectively facilitate 2,632 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living just 173 meters from their nearest transport stop.
+As a predominantly residential zone, most residents commute outward.
+Cars remain the primary mode of transportation, used by 86% of residents, while 7% use trains.
+On average, there are 1.4 vehicles per dwelling.

-According to the 2021 Census, 41.1% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 376 trips per day across all routes, equating to approximately 18 weekly trips per stop.
-A map accompanies this data, showing the 100 nearest stops to the location's centrepoint.
+According to the 2021 Census, 41.1% of residents work from home, which may be partly due to COVID-19 conditions.
+The service frequency averages 376 trips per day across all routes, equating to approximately 18 weekly trips per individual stop.
+A map accompanies this data, displaying the 100 nearest stops to the location's centerpoint.

 Frequently Asked Questions - Transport